 History is all around us in family history, all of the time.
 Buy the book, and/or order it for your university’s library.

-2 Responses to “Josephine Baker’s postwar/Cold War “rainbow tribe””
+2 thoughts on “Josephine Baker’s postwar/Cold War “rainbow tribe””